fineline179/het_regression/code/paper_quad/README.md

 # Analysis with sinusoidal hypothesis

-Trying to reproduce BISHOP 1996 paper on same type of dataset they use (Sinusoidal y(x), with x^2 variance noise.
+Reproduction of BISHOP 1996 paper on same type of dataset they use (Sinusoidal y(x), with x^2 noise variance.
 Fitting both y(x) and the log variance with 4 Gaussian basis functions.)

 ## Files